-SPX Long-term trend: There is some good evidence that we are still in the bull market which started in 2009 and which could continue into the first half of 2021 before major cycles take over and it comes to an end.
+SPX Long-term trend: There is some evidence that we are still in the bull market which started in 2009 and which could continue into the first half of 2021 before major cycles take over and it comes to an end.

 Analysis of the short-term trend is done daily with the help of hourly charts.
-They are important adjuncts to the analysis of daily and weekly charts which discuss longer market trends.
+They are important adjuncts to the analysis of daily and weekly charts which determine longer market trends.

 SPX daily chart

 SPX is being pulled in different directions by the Nasdaq which is correcting and the DJIA which is making daily all-time highs.
 As a result, the intention of this index has become unclear.
 After rising from the 3853 low, it made two consecutive short-term tops: one from 4191 on 4/16 which brought about a 73-point correction, and another from 4219 on 4/29 which resulted in a 100-point pullback and ended on 5/04.
 Since then, SPX has already made a new all-time high and appears to have started a new uptrend which could prolong phase two -- but perhaps not by much.

 First, the relative weakness exhibited by IWM suggests that a deeper correction should soon be taking place.
 Second, the P&F pattern is more suggestive of a top than of a base.
 And third, a dependable short-term cycle is scheduled to bottom around the 17th.
 That cycle is also obvious on the DJIA which should be in the process of topping any day, now.
 This would fit with the current SPX structure which may require another day or two to complete.

 Making a short-term top is still the preferred scenario with a potential 4240-4260 target max.
 What happens next will depend on how much weakness will be triggered by the short-term cycle and if the correction can extend outside of the purple channel and below the 4120 level.